Zdeněk Koubek: Biography

-Koubek was born in Paskov, in a family of eight siblings.
+Koubek was born in Paskov, in a family of eight siblings, assigned female at birth and raised as a woman.
 Soon after his birth, the family moved to Brno, where he finished school and started training in athletics.
 Koubek continued his education and training in Prague.

-In 1934 he won five national titles, in the 100 m, 200 m and 800 m running, high jump and long jump.
-On 14 June 1934 he set his first world record, in the 800 m at 2:16.4.
+In 1934, he won five national women's titles, in the 100 m, 200 m and 800 m running, high jump and long jump.
+On 14 June 1934, he set his first world record, in the 800 m at 2:16.4.
 His next world record came in the medley relay (2×100 m, 200 m and 800 m), at 3:14.4.
-Later in August, Koubek won the 800 m event at the 1934 Women's World Games, in a world record time of 2:12.4, and finished third in the long jump with a national record of 5.70 m.
+Later in August, Koubek won the 800 m event at the 1934 Women's World Games, with a world record time of 2:12.4, and finished third in the long jump with a national record of 5.70 m.

-In 1935 Koubek retired from competitions and for six months toured the United States.
-The next year, he underwent gender reassignment surgery and changed his name.
-He abandoned athletics and a potential coaching career, and only after World War II did he join the team of his brother Jaroslav and played rugby for a local club.
+According to his diary, despite being raised as a woman, he started to feel more and more like a man.
+In 1935, Koubek retired from competition, announcing his intention to live as a man, and underwent a series of medical examinations.
+The physicians diagnosed him as an intersex person with prevailing female sexual characteristics.
+The next year, he underwent genital surgery and officially changed his name to Zdeněk Koubek.
+He abandoned athletics and a potential coaching career, only returning to athletics after World War II, when he joined his brother Jaroslav's team at a local rugby club.
+His records in women's athletics were canceled, and he returned all of his medals and awards.
+At the time of his retirement, the head of the Women’s World Games, Alice Milliat, replied to a question about whether to revoke Koubek’s gold medal: “If it is proved that [Koubek] has become a man, it is logical to consider that previously she was a woman.”
+American Olympic Committee president Avery Brundage grew concerned about athletes he called “hermaphrodites” entering Olympic sports and urged international Olympics officials to require a medical examination before participation in the Olympic Games; a rule allowing for medical examinations of athletes whose sex was called into question was passed in before the 1936 Berlin Olympics.

-Koubek spent his later years living with his wife in Prague, where he died aged 72.
+Koubek travelled to New York and Paris, where he talked about his history and performed athletics in cabarets.
+He returned to Czechoslovakia, got married, and worked as a clerk for Škoda Works.
+Koubek spent his later years with his wife in Prague, where he died in 1986 at the age of 72.
 A 1935 novel Zdenin světový rekord (Zdena's world record) by Lída Merlínová is based on his early life and career.

+The book The Other Olympians: Fascism, Queerness, and the Making of Modern Sports (2024), published by Macmillan and written by journalist Michael Waters, delves into the story of Koubek and other early Olympic trans, intersex and gender-diverse athletes in relation to the 1936 Summer Olympics and the bureaucratization and cataloguing of gender in sports.